Benoît Costil

-Benoît Guy Robert Costil (born 3 July 1987) is a French professional footballer who plays as a goalkeeper.
+Benoît Guy Robert Costil (born 3 July 1987) is a French former professional footballer who played as a goalkeeper.

-Costil also is a French international, having represented his nation at under-21 and senior level.
-He represented his country at UEFA Euro 2016, in the same year as his senior international debut.
-Costil won the 2021 UEFA Nations League Finals with France.
+Costil represented his nation at under-21 and senior level.
+He was part of France's squad at UEFA Euro 2016, in the same year as his senior international debut, and won the 2021 UEFA Nations League Finals.

 Club career

 Early career

 Born in Caen, Calvados, Costil started his career at Caen in Ligue 1 but only made a 10 performances for the club before being sent on loan in the 2008–09 season to Vannes in Ligue 2.

 On 17 June 2009, Sedan signed Costil from Caen until June 2011.
 In two years at Sedan he made 76 appearances and was elected best goalkeeper of Ligue 2 for the 2010–11 season.

 Rennes

 On 14 June 2011, he signed a three-year contract for Rennes after his contract with Sedan expired.
 This transfer meant he returned to Ligue 1 for the first time since the handful of appearances he made at Caen at the beginning of his career.